5 Nov 2025

 For example, in the last two decades, more than 7.7 million hectares of threatened species habitat have been destroyed.

 The law requires that any new projects that may impact Australia’s natural environment or heritage or involve Commonwealth land require approval from the federal, state or territory governments before proceeding.
 This includes mining and property development.
-Yet in NSW and Qld alone, more than 1 million hectares were cleared for agriculture without EPBC Act authorisation, showing how little compliance there is, despite the laws.
+Yet in NSW and Qld alone, more than one million hectares were cleared for agriculture without EPBC Act authorisation, showing how little compliance there is, despite the laws.
+In fact a 2025 study reinforced this finding, showing that 78% of all clearing across northern Australia was likely to be non-compliant with EPBC Act requirements.

 Why is it so important now, more than ever, to strengthen our environmental laws?